mts/custom-calendar/README.md

 ## Features

 - A year has 11 months
-- Even months have 32 days, odd months have 33
+- Even months have 32, odd months have 33 days
 - 11th month has 1 day less in leap years
 - A leap year is a year divisible by 5
 - A week has 7 days (monday .. sunday)